-(Q6) What is the coverage of deep Web directories?
-Besides traditional search engines, several deep Web portal services have emerged online, providing deep Web directories that classify Web databases in some taxonomies.
-To measure their coverage, we surveyed four popular deep Web directories, as summarized in Table 2.
+(Q6) What is the coverage of deep-Web directories?
+Besides traditional search engines, several deep-Web portal services have emerged online, providing deep-Web directories which classify Web databases in some taxonomies.
+To measure their coverage, we surveyed four popular deep-Web directories, as Table 2 summarizes.
 For each directory service, we recorded the number of databases it claimed to have indexed (on their Web sites).
 As a result, completeplanet.com was the largest such directory, with over 70,000 databases.
-As shown in Table 2, compared to our estimate, it covered only 15.6% of the total 450,000 Web databases.
-However, other directories covered even less, in the limited range of 0.2%-3.1%.
-We believe this extremely low coverage suggests that, with their apparently manual classification of Web databases, such direc-
+As Table 2 reports, compared to our estimate, it covered only 15.6% of the total 450,000 Web databases.
+However, other directories covered even less, in the mere range of 0.2% - 3.1%.
+We believe this extremely low coverage suggests that, with their apparently manual classification of Web databases, such directory-based indexing services can hardly scale for the deep Web.